Packaging ESP-IDF Components

 is a keyword that points to ESP-IDF itself, not a component.

 You may want to provide example projects to help users get started with your component.
-You place them in the examples
+By default, the examples directory is located at examples

-When an archive with the component is uploaded to the registry all examples are repacked to individual archives.
-So every example must be self-sufficient, i.e. doesn't depend on any files in the examples directory except its own directory.
-For convenience the examples
+When an archive containing the component is uploaded to the registry, all examples are repacked into individual archives.
+Therefore, every example must be self-sufficient, meaning it should not depend on any files in the examples directory outside its own directory.
+For convenience, the examples

-directory is available in the component archive too.
+directory is also included in the component archive.

-When a component repo is cloned from a git repository, then it's essential that for the example in the examples
+When a component repository is cloned from a Git repository, it is essential for the example in the examples

-directory to use the component that lays right here in the tree.
-However, when a single example is downloaded using CLI from the registry, and there is no dependency laying around it must be downloaded from the registry.
+directory to use the component that resides right here in the tree.
+However, when a single example is downloaded using CLI from the registry, and there is no dependency around, it must be downloaded from the registry.

-This behavior can be achieved by setting override_path
+This behavior can be achieved by setting the override_path

-for dependency in the manifest file.
+for the dependency in the manifest file.
 When override_path

 fields are automatically removed.
-During the build process, it won't try to look for the component nearby.
+During the build process, it won't attempt to look for the component nearby.

 published in the registry as watman/cmp